AmarParamashetti/Terraform-GCP/README.md

 }

  ```
- Use of variable and creating instnace using variables[create a file <filename.tf>]
+ Use of variable and creating instance using variables[create a file <filename.tf>]

  ```
    variable "gcp_project_id" {